-Excellence Impact Quality and efficiency of the implementation Quality of the selection / recruitment process for the researchers (transparency, composition and organisation of selection committees, evaluation criteria, equal opportunities, the gender dimension and other diversity aspects) Contribution to addressing local human resource needs, to advancing regional/national specialisation strategies, and to strengthening European research, innovation and teaching capacity Quality, credibility and effectiveness of the recruitment plan, assessment of risks and appropriateness of the effort assigned towards offering concrete career prospects for recruited researchers Quality and attractiveness of the appointment conditions, including inclusive working conditions, quality and attractiveness of the research environment and the resources, training and career development opportunities provided, and remuneration offered in the second phase of the fellowship Strengthening human resources good practices at institutional, regional, national, or international level, in particular through aligning the practices of participating organisations with the principles set out by the EU for human resources development in research and innovation Quality and capacity of the recruiting institutions, including hosting arrangements and institutional procedures' alignment with the European Charter for Researchers (institutions with the HRS4R label are exempted from providing further justification for this criterion) and the Agreement on Reforming Research Assessment Quality and attractiveness of the concrete long-term career prospects that extend beyond the duration of the fellowship Quality and ambition of the research, innovation and/or academic objectives of the recruitment programme
+Quality of the selection / recruitment process for the researchers (transparency, composition and organisation of selection committees, evaluation criteria, equal opportunities, the gender dimension and other diversity aspects) Contribution to addressing local human resource needs, to advancing regional/national specialisation strategies, and to strengthening European research, innovation and teaching capacity Quality, credibility and effectiveness of the recruitment plan, assessment of risks and appropriateness of the effort assigned towards offering concrete career prospects for recruited researchers Quality and attractiveness of the appointment conditions, including inclusive working conditions, quality and attractiveness of the research environment and the resources, training and career development opportunities provided, and remuneration offered in the second phase of the fellowship Strengthening human resources good practices at institutional, regional, national, or international level, in particular through aligning the practices of participating organisations with the principles set out by the EU for human resources development in research and innovation Quality and capacity of the recruiting institutions, including hosting arrangements and institutional procedures' alignment with the European Charter for Researchers (institutions with the HRS4R label are exempted from providing further justification for this criterion) and the Agreement on Reforming Research Assessment Quality and attractiveness of the concrete long-term career prospects that extend beyond the duration of the fellowship Quality and ambition of the research, innovation and/or academic objectives of the recruitment programme 50% 30% 20% Weighting THE STREET

-50% 30% 20% Weighting
+• For MSCA Choose Europe, the evaluation will be organised in a single panel.

-- For MSCA Choose Europe for Science, the evaluation will be organised in a single panel. - The threshold for criterion 1 (Excellence) will be 3.
+• The threshold for criterion 1 (Excellence) will be 3.